How to Choose the Right AI Consulting Partner for Your PE Firm

 The Real Cost of Getting This Wrong

 A mid-market PE firm I know hired a well-known consulting firm to "build an AI strategy."
-Eight months and $400,000 later, they had a 120-page deck, a proof of concept that never left the sandbox, and a team that was more confused about AI than when they started.
+Eight months and $400,000 later, they had a 120-page deck, a proof of concept that never left the sandbox, and a team more confused about AI than when they started.

 Why PE Firms Need a Different Kind of AI Partner